Ensuring MFA for Linux in Passwordless MFA Rollouts

 Because it’s crucial for a passwordless MFA solution to address the broadest range of workforce use cases out of the box in order to reduce risk.
 You’re not really passwordless, or even phishing-resistant, if 10-20% of your users still use passwords to log in ten times a day.

-Linux really matters
+Linux MFA really matters

 Modern businesses and IT departments run heterogeneous computing environments.
 Windows dominates among remote workers, web and creative gurus still cling to their MACs, and senior execs use what they want when they want.